BirdsPlus Index: A Simple and Innovative Tool for Measuring Biodiversity on Working Lands

 Eavesdropping on Birds from a Distance

 Birds, just by going about their lives, can play an invaluable role in helping humans understand the biodiversity of a particular area.
-They are the most diverse terrestrial vertebrates and most of them are highly vocal, making them relatively conspicuous compared to other animals.
-This also makes them fairly easy to identify in sound recordings, especially with the help of well-trained artificial intelligence (AI) models.
-Birds also reflect much of the non-bird biodiversity where they live, which is often harder to measure, through their varied diets and foraging habits.
+They are diverse, each species often inhabits its own characteristic habitats and, critically, most species regularly broadcast their own distinctive vocalizations.
+This also makes birds fairly easy to identify in sound recordings, especially with the help of well-trained AI models.
+Finally, because birds are proxies of biodiversity writ large, sites that are good for birds are good for biodiversity in general.

 ###